 Program Description: The Ph.D. in Hispanic Studies offers opportunities for collaboration that connect research and teaching to local and global communities.
-Our specialties are Digital Humanities, Linguistics, and Interartistic and Interdisciplinary Approaches (Film, History, Literature, Music, Visual Arts and Cultures, and Women’s Studies).
-Ph.D. candidates choose between concentrations in Linguistics or Literature and Culture.
+Our specialties are Digital Humanities, and Interdisciplinary and Interartistic approaches (Film, History, Literature, Music, Visual Arts and Cultures, and Women’s Studies).
 Students in the program have the opportunity to pursue a collaborative specialization.

-Features: There are two mandatory courses.
-The Graduate Seminar in Research Methods develops the professional foundations of scholarship (the CV, abstracts, literature and book reviews, grant applications, project proposals, public presentations, and information systems).
+2. There are two mandatory courses and a bi-weekly yearly colloquium.
+The Graduate Seminar in Research Methods and Professionalization develops the professional foundations of scholarship (the CV, abstracts, literature and book reviews, grant applications, project proposals, public presentations, and information systems).

-All of our students gain valuable hands-on teaching experience in our undergraduate program.
-The majority is responsible for instructing their own Spanish languages courses, some work closely with professor-mentors as Teaching Assistants, and some have the opportunity to teach unique courses of their own design.
+4. All of our students gain valuable hands-on teaching experience in our undergraduate program.
+The majority is responsible for instructing their own Spanish languages courses, some work closely with professor-mentors as Teaching Assistants.
 Many of our students are directly involved with community-engaged learning initiatives locally and abroad.

 Instead of comprehensive examinations, Ph.D. students work with a supervisor to design, develop, and defend two courses.
 These requirements replace traditional comprehensive examinations.
 The objectives are two-fold: 1) Students demonstrate their depth and breadth of knowledge; 2) Students improve their teaching capacities through the development of unique courses that can be useful in the job market.

-Publishing a peer-referred study is a program requirement.
+The publication of a peer-reviewed article is a program requirement.
 With the support of professor-mentors, students contribute to scholarly discussions in Hispanic Studies during their time at UWO.
 Academic publications are especially beneficial to students who decide to pursue academic careers post-graduation.